andychenbruce/statmech/source/statisticaldescription.rst

     p(E_A) = \frac{e^{-E_A/kT}}{Z}
     :label: maxwell-boltzmann

-This is called the *Maxwell-Boltzmann distribution*, and it is probably the single most important equation in this chapter (or possibly even in this entire book).
+This is called the *Boltzmann distribution*, and it is probably the single most important equation in this chapter (or possibly even in this entire book).
 Maxwell originally derived it in 1860 based on a mechanical model of gas molecules.
 In the following years it was repeatedly re-derived based on a variety of arguments that extended its generality.
 As you have seen, it is not in any way specific to gas molecules or classical mechanics.
 It is valid for